 Bonjour!
-I enjoyed French eats to commemorate the completion of 2 French examinations: End of semester exams as well as the internationally-recognized DELF A1.
+I enjoyed cuisine inspired by France to commemorate the completion of 2 French examinations: End of semester exams as well as the internationally-recognized DELF A1.
 In January 2017, I started reacquainting with the language at my own pace until classes at the Alliance Française de la Jamaïque were discovered.
 Thanks to the lessons recalled from high school plus the 3 weeks of independent learning, I started at a beginner+ level then progressed from there.
-I marked the completions by indulging in French-inspired cuisine at Fromage Gourmet Market and Tea Tree Crêperie.
+I marked the completions by indulging at 2 French restaurants in Kingston: Fromage Gourmet Market and Tea Tree Crêperie.

 Prior, I subsequently won a creative writing competition that I mainly did for extra practice!
 The prizes received included a certificate, workbook, and a free registration for the DELF examination above (thankfully).
 The surprise win turned out to be a blessing; I wanted to undergo the examination for professional reasons but wasn’t sure it would’ve been financially feasible.
 This is yet another example of mine of attracting opportunities into your own life.

 This has been my go-to place for French-inspired eats treats so far.
 This is because I’ve sampled a number of different meals and have yet to pick a favourite.
 Each option so far has come with fair to filling serving sizes, are delicious and lightweight, and can be enjoyed without “shutting your eye” to pay.
 The visit following the DELF examination was my 3rd time at the establishment, with one visit for each meal time.